 Your internship will be one of the most important components of your Educational Leadership experience.
-It’s an extended period of guided, professional practice during which you will take increasing responsibility for the learning of P-12 students while under the guidance of a self-selected and approved mentor and an ACE faculty member.
+It’s an extended period of guided, professional practice during which you will take increasing responsibility for the learning of PreK-12 students while under the guidance of a self-selected, approved mentor and an ACE faculty member.
 You will provide administrative support to your mentor and school community in addition to instructional support for the campus in order to help increase student learning and achievement.
 See Internships for more details.

 After you complete your M.Ed. in Educational Leadership, you can earn a second M.Ed. degree in less time due to the overlap in required courses.
 If you’re interested in an M.Ed. in Curriculum and Instruction, visit our Duel Degree page.

 Administrative Faculty and Chair,

 Department of Leadership and Administration

 We are, and have always been, regionally accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
 This accreditation guarantees that our programs meet certain levels of quality standards.

 Graduates of programs which are approved to lead to licensure, endorsement, or certification may be subject to additional requirements for the receipt of initial licensure, endorsement, or certification in the state in which they intend to teach or administrate.